reezmahanan/To-Do-list/README.md

 - [Font Awesome](https://fontawesome.com/) for the icons
 - [Google Fonts](https://fonts.google.com/) for typography inspiration
 - [Flaticon](https://www.flaticon.com/) for the todo list icon

 ---

+## ⭐ Support & Feedback

+If you found this project useful or inspiring, please consider giving it a ⭐ star on [GitHub](https://github.com/reezmahanan/To-Do-list)!
+I appreciate your feedback and support.
+If you have ideas, suggestions, or encounter issues, feel free to open an [issue](https://github.com/reezmahanan/To-Do-list/issues) — your contribution is always welcome!

+---